enrico-sorcinelli/rest-xmlrpc-data-checker/readme.txt

 == Upgrade Notice ==

+= 1.3.1 =

+Allows to use PHP single line comments in trusted network option; allows to prevent to leave blocks comments in `post_content` via XML-RPC.

 = 1.3.0 =

 Trusted networks check over IP address found in HTTP headers added by proxy or load balancer is now disabled by default.
 It can be enabled on plugin settings page.